Clients come to us for Personal Service and Peace of Mind

 Daily Money Management

-Daily Money Management Financial Case Managers are professionals experienced in personal financial management.
-Their work is supervised by Lori Beth Merrill and Martin Zdybel, Licensed Fiduciaries, National Certified Guardian and Financial Services Program Director.
+Daily Money Management Financial Case Managers are professionals experienced in personal financial management and supervised by our Director of Financial Services.
 The program is audited yearly by the Social Security Administration and an outside source to ensure accountability and we have strong internal checks and balances.

 When a client needs more protection, Council on Aging can apply to the Superior Court to be appointed as conservator of person.
 The Conservator is then responsible for the client’s personal needs such as food, clothing, shelter and medical care.
 We assume the responsibility for all decisions regarding the health and welfare of the Conservatee.
 Council on Aging may also be appointed Conservator of the Estate for individuals who are unable to manage their own finances and are vulnerable to fraud and abuse.
 We assume the responsibility for the protection of our Conservatee’s assets.